Iberian orca attacks: Background

-The Iberian orca subpopulation lives in the coastal waters of the Iberian Peninsula and is genetically distinct from other orca populations in the Northeast Atlantic.
 The orcas follow the seasonal migration of Atlantic bluefin tuna (Thunnus thynnus), their primary food source, gathering in the early spring in the Strait of Gibraltar.
 Through the summer, they remain in the Strait before travelling north along the coast of Portugal and Spain's Galicia, then head to deeper waters in the fall.
 While orcas typically engage in persistence hunting, two of the residential orca pods have been seen depredating fish from Moroccan and Spanish fishery droplines.

 A complete census of the Iberian orca subpopulation was undertaken in 2011, finding 39 members divided into five pods.
 The subpopulation was listed as endangered by the Spanish National Catalogue of Endangered Species the same year and as critically endangered in the International Union for the Conservation of Nature's Red List in 2019.

 The Gladises

 Fifteen individual Iberian orcas involved in the interactions have been identified through photography and witness descriptions.
 All orcas believed to have been involved in interactions with ships are given the designation "Gladis".
 The name is a reference to the old scientific name for orcas, Orcinus gladiator, which means "whale-fighter" in Latin.

 In a 2022 journal article analysing photographic evidence and testimonies from the incidents, 31 distinct orcas were identified, nine of which had direct contact with vessels and were given the designation Gladis.
 Two pods of orcas were identified, one including the adult Gladis Blanca (White Gladis), her offspring, Gladis Filabres (b.
 2021), and her sisters, Gladis Dalila and Gladis Clara.
 Gladis Blanca's mother, Gladis Lamari, was also observed but never approached the vessel.
 The second residential pod consists of three juveniles, Gladis Gris (Grey Gladis) and the siblings Gladis Peque and Gladis Negra (Black Gladis), as well as their mother Gladis Herbille, who was also occasionally observed during the interactions but did not participate.
 By 2023, the number of Gladises had increased to 15.